Brian Jones: Death

-Jones was reportedly buried 10 ft deep in Cheltenham Cemetery to prevent exhumation by trophy hunters.
-His body was embalmed, with hair bleached white, and was placed in an air-tight silver and bronze casket.
 Watts and Wyman were the only Rolling Stones who attended the funeral.
 Mick Jagger and Marianne Faithfull were travelling to Australia to begin the filming of Ned Kelly and stated that their contracts did not allow them to delay the trip to attend the funeral.

 When asked if he felt guilty about Jones's death, Mick Jagger told Rolling Stone in 1995: "No, I don't really.
 I do feel that I behaved in a very childish way, but we were very young, and in some ways, we picked on him.
 But, unfortunately, he made himself a target for it; he was very, very jealous, very difficult, very manipulative, and if you do that in this kind of a group of people, you get back as good as you give, to be honest.
 I wasn't understanding enough about his drug addiction.
 No one seemed to know much about drug addiction.
 Things like LSD were all new.
 No one knew the harm.
 People thought cocaine was good for you."

 Wyman said in 2002, "As the years go by, I become even more convinced that he's entitled to a free pardon.
 Brian Jones is a legend, and his legacy is there for all to hear.
 While the Rolling Stones damaged all of us in some way, Brian was the only one that died."